-Who owns the relationships employees build via LinkedIn as part of their job?
+Who owns the LinkedIn connections employees build as part of their job?

-The ownership of LinkedIn connections is a contentious issue.
-Employers often argue that contacts made during the course of employment should form the company’s intellectual property and/or its confidential information.
-Employees argue that ownership of LinkedIn accounts and their content should remain with, and be under, the individual’s control (because they have spent time building up and developing their account and their connections).
+The ownership of LinkedIn connections is contentious – employers argue that contacts made through work are part of the company’s intellectual property and/or its confidential information; they may also include restrictive covenants in employment contracts.
+But employees argue that ownership of LinkedIn accounts and their content belong to individuals, because they have spent time building up and developing their account and their connections.

 Can employers protect the data employees build on LinkedIn once that employee leaves?